Pahasara/Pahasara/README.md

-# 👋 Hi, I’m Pahasara DvNET.
+# 👋 Hi, I’m Pahasara DvNET aka Shinzo or Osiriz.
-- 👀 I’m interested in Computer Science.
+- 👀 I’m interested in anything connected with complexity.
 * 🌱 I’m currently learning fundamentals of programming.
 - 💞️ I’m looking to collaborate on analyzing...